 When I had been a doctor for ten years, I enrolled in a postgraduate course in epidemiology and biostatistics.
 It was a time when my brain could still absorb information like a damp Wettex, and I found the subject matter engrossing.

-The course was based on the work of a doctor at Canada’s McMaster University, David Sackett, who had created the discipline known as clinical epidemiology in the 1970s.
-Sackett subsequently moved to Oxford University and renamed his creation evidence-based medicine, or EBM.
-Although he had been trained in epidemiology, back in clinical practice he was disturbed to find that so much medical decision-making was unstructured and not based on a proper analysis of research findings.
+The course was based on the work of a doctor at Canada’s McMaster University, David Sackett, who created the discipline known as clinical epidemiology in the 1970s.
+Sackett had moved to Oxford University and renamed his creation evidence-based medicine, or EBM.
+Back in clinical practice he was disturbed to find that so much medical decision-making was unstructured and not based on a proper analysis of research findings.

 Like all champions of new movements, some of the proponents of EBM had a zealous air about them.
-It was not surprising that their born-again enthusiasm would annoy the proletariat of “humble” practising clinicians, but some parts of the academic medical world were also miffed.
-Many thought EBM was a tautology.
-How could the practice of medicine be anything but based on evidence?
+It was not surprising that their born-again enthusiasm annoyed the proletariat of “humble” practising clinicians, but I was bemused to find that some parts of the academic medical world were also miffed.
+Many thought EBM was a tautology: how could the practice of medicine be anything but based on evidence?
 The Lancet published a snooty editorial in 1995 that grudgingly acknowledged the emergence of the movement.
 It was titled “Evidence-Based Medicine – In Its Place.”

-One of these would allow me to calculate a number that I believe should be known to every doctor and every patient.
-Indeed, it would become my favourite number.
+One of those formulae would allow me to calculate a number that I believe should be known to every doctor and every patient.
+Indeed, it would become my favourite of all numbers.